intermine/im-docs/docs/database/data-sources/apis/index.rst

 InterMine items XML is a generic format that encodes data the matches InterMine class definitions.

 Unfortunately, there is no document giving the formal specification for this format yet (please ping us on the mailing list or elsewhere if you need this).
-However, an example of the format is given below.
+However, an example and some information is below

 .. code-block:: xml